Tips are not expected in restaurants in Italy.

 In bars too there’s a difference in price between a coffee drunk while standing at the bar, and one taken sitting down, or at an outside table.
+Sometimes an enormous difference of several hundred percent – particularly in tourist trap areas like Piazza Navona.
 This, too, is a service charge: theoretically it supplements the salary of the person bringing the drink to the table.

 We do not want in any way to discourage you from being generous, but before you dispute that bread charge, or complain that the bottle of tap water you drank should be free, remember that the money you don’t tip is being made up by the extra sundries added to the bill.

 Similarly, taxi drivers don’t expect tips – there are a large number of extras that get added on to your tariff (luggage charges, late night charge, pick-up charge) that supplement the tip.
 Most Italians round up the change, but many taxi drivers in Rome – despite their poor reputation – sometimes round down just so they don’t have to make change!